 A Place for Collectors to Trade

 eBay began as a place for collectors to meet virtually and trade collectibles.
 Back in September 1995, Pierre Omidyar launched a site called Auction Web, which would evolve to be the eBay we know today.
 He had no idea that his original concept would explode into something that is now a household word.
 Read more about eBay's humble beginnings here.

 Today, eBay is the go-to place for collectors.
 There are millions of items available for purchase every day for every kind of collector in over 190 countries around the world.
 And we aren't just talking about baseball cards, coins, and stamps.
 Some items that collectors love to buy on eBay include:

 - Postcards and ephemera

 - WW11 memorabilia

 - Old magazines and newspapers

-Collectors love eBay because of the availability of items, advanced search and notification systems, variety of items, ease of purchase, recourse through eBay and Paypal if the transaction isn't right, and user friendliness of the site.
+Collectors love eBay because of the availability of items, advanced search and notification systems, the variety of items, ease of purchase, recourse through eBay and Paypal if the transaction isn't right, and user-friendliness of the site.
 A collector can spend hours on eBay browsing items, adding them to his watch list, bidding, making offers, or just considering what to buy next.